status-im/status-security/FAQ-V1.md

 Even public room chats are encrypted by a symmetric key derived from the name of the chatroom, so those who don't know the name can't read the message either.

+Private 1-1 and Group chats are additionally encrypted with the Signal protocol mentioned earlier.
+For more information, see the [specifications](https://github.com/status-im/specs/blob/576a7d9b287d4c13a2f9f9d0b9b4109f80133de3/docs/stable/5-secure-transport.md)

 ## Misc

 ### How can I import my contacts?
 If you are referring to the contacts in your phone, you can't.
 There is no information we use or store outside of the app that identifies who you are or who you know.

 You will have to establish contact with anyone you wish to speak to inside the Status app.

-### Why am I not getting push notifications?
-In the current application, there are no push notifications.
-We do not use standard methods for push notifications because those are reliant upon either Google or Apple servers and require identifying information that goes against our privacy principles.
-Yell at them.

-In the future, we will have Android push notifications that operate by running as a service in the background of the app.
-We have tested an intial implementation of this, and it only minimally impacts battery life.

-We have not figured out a way to do this in Apple devices yet, as they do not allow for background services.
+If you have multiple devices that use the same Status account, then you can sync between those devices in the advanced settings of each of the devices that you use.

 ### I was auto-updated on android, I don't have my seedphrase from beta, and I can't access my account now.
 What do I do?
 Some users were auto-upgraded via the app store and had not had the chance to backup their seedphrase or move their assets off the account if they didn't have their seed phrase.